rust-lang/rfcs/0000-virtual.md

 other variants).
 This is also current behaviour.
 Pointers to structs are DST pointers, but are not fat.
 They point to a pointer to a vtable, followed by the data in the struct.
 The vtable pointer allows identification of the concrete struct variant.

-Pointer-to-struct objects may only be dereferenced if the static type is a leaf and gives only the concrete object with no indication of the vtable.
+Pointer-to-struct objects may only be dereferenced if the static type is a leaf struct.
+Dereferencing gives only the concrete object with no indication of the vtable.

 The runtime representation of pointer-to-leaf struct objects is changed from the current representation in that the pointer is a pointer to `[vtable_ptr, data]` rather than a pointer to `data`.
 However, since dereferencing must give the data (and not the `[vtable_ptr, data]` representation), this difference is only observable if the programmer uses unsafe transmutes.

 To summarise the important differences between enums and structs: enum objects may be passed by value where an outer enum type is expected.
 Struct objects may